carltonj2000/bitcoin-notary/README.md

 }
 ```

-Once the start is registered, the server responds with data in the following
+Once the star is registered, the server responds with data in the following
 format.
 The star `"story"` is truncated by the server to 500 bytes if it
 is longer than 500 bytes.